Subscribe

 guide perturbation search

 Corrupt training data to influence model behavior.
 Surgical label flipping can degrade performance on specific classes while maintaining overall accuracy.
+Practical delivery: feed crafted samples into a human-review or active-learning retrain loop so the label-flips enter training through the approved pipeline.

 # Poisoning strategies: